 How to Get Paid What You're Worth

+Let the employer make the first move.
 If you are asked what your salary requirements are, say that they are flexible, based upon the position and the total compensation package including benefits.

 An alternative is to tell the employer you'd like to know more about the job responsibilities prior to discussing salary.
 You can also give the employer a salary range based upon salary research you've just completed and cite the research you have done.

 Keep in mind that there may not be much flexibility.
 If the employer has a budget or an established salary structure, the best you might get is the top of the range for that particular position.

 Regardless of where you are in the negotiating process, remember to remain positive and continue to reiterate your interest in the position.
 Let the employer know that the only issue is the salary and you are really excited about the job and the company.

-Then, if the position does sound like the perfect job, consider whether the company culture, including the benefits and flexibility, as well as the job itself are worth it -- regardless of the salary.
+Then, if the position does sound like the perfect job, consider whether the company culture, including the benefits and flexibility, as well as the job itself are worth it – regardless of the salary.
 If they are, it might just be worth accepting the position and taking a chance that the salary increases will follow!